vNPro3s/ai_chatbots_jossis/pro_files/intro.md

 <class 'int'>
 ```

-The `print` function represents it with an equivalent string consisting of the adequate digits.
+The `print` function represents it with an equivalent string of adequate digits.
 Python has a mechanism for similar, visible data transformation.

 ```Python
 var = input("Please enter some year:\n")